KLDisGOOD/contacts/README.md

 ## Deployment

-This project is deployed on Vercel.
-You can access the deployed API at: [Your Vercel App Link](vercel.app/api/contacts/)
+This project is deployed on Render.
+You can access the deployed API at: [Render App Link](vercel.app/api/contacts/)